Super League Greece: Top three ranking (1959–present)

-Seasons in Alpha Ethniki and Super League Greece
+Seasons in National League

-The number of seasons that each team (in alphabetical order) has played in the top division from 1959–60 until 2022–23.
-A total of 69 teams had competed in at least one season at the top division.
-Olympiacos, Panathinaikos and PAOK are the only teams to have played in the top division in every season since the league's inception in its modern form.
-The teams in bold participate in the 2022–23 Super League.
+The number of seasons that each team (in alphabetical order) has played in the national top division from 1959–60 until 2025–26.
+A total of 70 teams had competed at least once in the national league.
+Olympiacos, Panathinaikos and PAOK are the only teams that have never been relegated and participated in every season since the league's inception in its modern form.
+The teams in bold will participate in the 2025–26 Super League.